About Us

 Central Electric Power Cooperative, Inc.

-Central Electric Power Cooperative, Inc. (Central), based in Columbia, South Carolina, is a wholesale electric generation and transmission cooperative (G&T) owned by the 19 independent, consumer-owned electric distribution cooperatives in South Carolina.
-Central was established to provide wholesale power and transmission solutions in a reliable and cost-effective way to its members along with offering essential services including sustainable energy initiatives and smart economic development throughout South Carolina.
+Central Electric Power Cooperative, Inc. (Central), based in Columbia, South Carolina, is a wholesale electric generation and transmission cooperative owned by the 19 independent, consumer-owned electric distribution cooperatives in South Carolina.
+Central was established in 1948 to provide wholesale power and transmission solutions in a reliable and cost-effective way to its members-cooperatives.
+Central also offers money-saving sustainable energy initiatives, pilots energy conservation programs and partners with cooperatives on economic development throughout South Carolina.

-Central plays a pivotal role in powering South Carolina, primarily sourcing wholesale power through portfolio contracts with Santee Cooper, Duke Energy Carolinas and the Southeastern Power Administration.
+Central plays a pivotal role in powering South Carolina, primarily sourcing wholesale power through long-term contracts with Santee Cooper, Duke Energy Carolinas and the Southeastern Power Administration.

-Central’s ability to contract for generation means 70% of its energy needs were met by zero-carbon or reduced carbon-emitting resources in the last few years.
+About 70% of Central's energy needs were met by zero-carbon or reduced carbon-emitting resources over the past few years.

-Today, these Member-cooperatives serve more than 940,000 meters and over 2 million residents, with 79,000 miles of power lines covering 70% of South Carolina.
+Today, these member-cooperatives serve more than 940,000 meters and more than 2 million residents, with 79,000 miles of power lines covering 70% of South Carolina.

-Central has strategically invested in transmission lines, especially “radial lines,” to distribute energy efficiently and cost-effectively, particularly to remote areas.
+Central has strategically invested in transmission lines to distribute energy efficiently and cost-effectively, particularly to remote areas.

 Central offers flexible cost solutions through a diverse generation mix.
-Current offerings include 300MW of new solar under development with an additional 1,500MW planned.
+Current offerings include 200MW of new solar under development with an additional 1,500MW planned for the combined Santee Cooper - Central system.

-Central works with industrial members to identify pathways to meet sustainability goals through multiple initiatives including:
+Central works with industrial cooperative consumers to identify ways to meet sustainability goals, including through:

-Through Central, all 19 distribution electric cooperatives participate in all investments through the Site Readiness Fund, incentive offerings, the South Carolina Power Team operating budget and grant programs.
+Through Central, all 19 S.C. distribution electric cooperatives participate in all economic development investments, including the Site Readiness Fund, incentive offerings, grant programs and the South Carolina Power Team operating budget.

-After recovering all costs, the net benefits from new and expanding industries are shared among all 19 cooperatives, helping to keep member costs low across the system.
-With the complexity of large load projects, Central provides crucial resource and transmission planning expertise essential for the success of economic development projects.
-Additionally, Central coordinates the development of new facilities required to serve industries that locate in cooperative territories.
+The net benefits from new and expanding industries are shared among all 19 cooperatives, benefitting cooperative consumers statewide through reduced power costs.
+With the complexity of large load projects, Central provides resource and transmission planning expertise that is essential to the success of economic development projects.
+Additionally, Central coordinates the development of new electric infrastructure required to serve these industries.

 2024